Student Nurse Extern Program

-- Healthcare provider CPR training current through September 2016.
+- Current health care provider cardiopulmonary resuscitation (CPR) certification.
 The only accepted certifications are: American Heart Association (Healthcare Provider), American Red Cross (Professional Rescuer), and Military Training Network.

 - Satisfactory completion of a Dartmouth-Hitchcock Medical Center pre-employment physical, immunization and relevant background checks.